-A piece of legislation called Section 75 gives shoppers extra insurance when making important purchases – provided they use their credit cards to pay.
+Section 75 of the Consumer Credit Act gives shoppers extra insurance when making important purchases – provided they use their credit cards to pay.

 If you want an extra layer of protection against things going wrong when you make a major purchase, consider paying by credit card.

-Section 75 applies when you buy goods or services that cost between £100 and £30,000 and pay with a credit card.
+Section 75 of the Consumer Credit Act 1974 applies when you buy goods or services that cost between £100 and £30,000 and pay with a credit card.

 "The card provider is jointly liable with the retailer or service provider if the goods or services are faulty or not delivered," says a spokesman from financial analyst Defaqto.